Video: Cervical plexus

 Before we move on to the cutaneous branches, I would like to mention here that the cervical plexus gives off several other muscular branches that supply some of the prevertebral and lateral vertebral muscles in the neck.
 These muscles include rectus capitis anterior, rectus capitis lateralis, longus colli, and longus capitis.
 So far, we've looked at the deep branches of the cervical plexus which are mainly motor branches.

 Now, let's move on to look at the cutaneous branches of the cervical plexus that are sensory nerves.
 There are four sensory branches namely, the lesser occipital nerve, the great auricular nerve, the transverse cervical nerve, and the supraclavicular nerves.
 Here, we can see the lesser occipital nerve which is the uppermost of the sensory or cutaneous branches of the cervical plexus.
 It is formed from the loop of the ventral rami of the second cervical nerve – C2 – and it passes upwards at the posterior margin of sternocleidomastoid.
-In the next image, we can see that the lesser occipital nerve supplies the skin of the neck and the scalp posterior to the clavicle.
+In the next image, we can see that the lesser occipital nerve supplies the skin of the neck and the scalp posterior to the auricle of the ear.

 Another sensory or cutaneous branch of the cervical plexus is the nerve seen highlighted in green here.
 It's called the great auricular nerve.
 It originates from the second and third cervical spinal nerves and courses upwards crossing sternocleidomastoid onto the parotid gland.
 In the next image, we can see this.
 We can see the great auricular nerve highlighted in green superficial to the parotid gland.
 Here, the great auricular nerve divides to innervate the skin over the parotid gland, the posterior aspect of the auricle, and the mastoid area.